-A current trend that has taken hold is the _elimination diet. _ I’m here to tell you that elimination diets are more than just a fad, and help determine if an elimination diet is right for you and your chronic condition.
+A current trend that has taken hold is the elimination diet.
+I’m here to tell you that elimination diets are more than just a fad, and I can help you determine if one is right for you and your chronic condition.

-When executed properly, completing an elimination diet may instead help you stop dieting forever!
-As a person living with a chronic condition or sensitivities, when you complete an elimination diet you identify the foods that are your specific trigger foods.
-These foods exacerbate your unwanted symptoms, cause you headaches, acne, weight gain, mood swings, skin breakouts, joint pain, joint swelling, fatigue, etc. Identifying these foods will assist you in creating “your perfect diet.”
-This may keep you from ever having to experiment with ‘trendy’ paleo, weight watchers or atkins diets ever again.
+When done properly, completing an elimination diet may help you stop dieting forever!
+As a person living with a chronic condition or sensitivities, when you complete an elimination diet, you identify the foods that are your trigger foods.
+These foods can exacerbate your unwanted symptoms, cause you headaches, acne, weight gain, mood swings, skin breakouts, joint pain, joint swelling, fatigue, etc. Identifying these foods will assist you in creating “your perfect diet.”
+This may keep you from ever having to experiment with trendy Paleo, calorie-counting, or keto-type diets ever again.

-Eliminating your specific trigger foods can, and will, help you cut down on your inflammatory reactions within your body.
-Having a condition which is deeply rooted in inflammation, it’s imperative that we help our body out, and cut down on what is irritating our immune system further.
+Eliminating your specific trigger foods can help you cut down on the inflammatory reactions within your body.
+Having a condition deeply rooted in inflammation, it’s imperative that we help our body through what we eat, and cut down on what is irritating our immune system further.
 Therefore, when you complete an elimination diet, you can identify your specific trigger foods and identify which foods your body may be reacting to.

 There are numerous reasons why food can cause inflammatory reactions.
-When managing a chronic illness while our bodies are waging a war on itself, we can start to develop food sensitivities that we never had before.
+When managing a chronic illness while our bodies are waging a war on themselves, we can start to develop new food sensitivities.
 Our bodies are already attacking our own cells, therefore you could understand how easy it may be for our body to also start attacking outside proteins.

 In addition, many of the foods we consume today aren’t the same as they were 50 years ago.
-They’re genetically modified, they’re pumped up with additives and preservatives, and they’ve become more “food-like substances” than actually “food."
-These foods, once ingested, can be mistaken as ‘foreign’ to the body, and attacked, causing inflammation.
+They’re genetically modified, they’re pumped up with additives and preservatives, and they’ve become more “food-like substances” than actual “food."
+These foods, once ingested, can be mistaken as foreign to the body, and attacked, causing inflammation.

 If an elimination diet is something you’d like to explore further, I urge you to look into it!
 There are a TON of different resources that you can check out.
 Start by researching videos and written articles about different resources that are beneficial when it comes to elimination diets.